carlosjhr64/neuronet/README.md

 [Neuronet::Scale](http://rubydoc.info/gems/neuronet/Neuronet/Scale)
 is the simplest most straight forward.
-It finds the range and center of a list of values, and linearly tranforms it to a range of (-1,1) centered at 0.
+It finds the range and center of a list of values, and linearly transforms it to a range of (-1,1) centered at 0.
 For example:

 	scale = Neuronet::Scale.new